UBC-MDS/Breast-Cancer-Prediction/README.md

 ### Introduction

 The goal of this project is to discover the strongest predictors of breast cancer in the data source [Breast Cancer Coimbra Data Set](https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Coimbra).
 The dataset includes 64 records of breast cancer paitients and 52 records of healthy controls.
 There are 9 features in the dataset that contribute to predict breast cancer.
 Using these features, the project aims to identify the strongest predictors of breast cancer.

-#### Motivation for analysis:
+#### Motivation for analysis

 Cancer is an open ended problem till date.
 It is one of biggest research areas of medical science.
 There are many types of  cancers which are rapidly getting common.
 It is estimated that 41,400 deaths (40,920 women and 480 men) from breast cancer will occur this year [2018](https://www.cancer.net/cancer-types/breast-cancer/statistics/2015).
 We were highly interested to use machine learning models to dive in this dataset and explore about breast cancer predictions.

 ### Data Exploration